asyncee/swagger_codegen/readme.md

 Though library gives nice results for generated API, it is still in development.
 Some tests are missing.
 API is a subject to change until stable release.

-Anyway backward compatibility will kept as most as possible.
+Anyway backward compatibility will be kept as most as possible.